-by Guillaume Plantin
+by Guillaume Plantin\

 Abstract.
-In an economy in which adjusting prices comes at a fixed menu cost, a standard Taylor rule generates multiple steady states with varying price rigidity, inflation, and real interest rate, including some in which bubbles arise even though the natural interest rate is not sufficiently low to sustain them.
-In our setup, these policy-induced bubbles differ from natural ones in three important ways: i) They earn low returns; ii) They are incompatible with high CPI inflation; iii) Once issued, they always crowd out investment by draining resources from the most financially constrained agents.
+In an economy in which adjusting prices comes at a fixed menu cost, a standard Taylor rule generates multiple equilibria with varying price rigidity, inflation, and real interest rate, including equilibria in which bubbles arise even though the interest rate that would prevail in the absence of nominal rigidities would not be sufficiently low to sustain them.
+In our setup, these policy-induced bubbles differ from natural ones in three important ways: i) They earn low returns; ii) They are incompatible with high CPI inflation, and so they burst when inflation picks up; iii) Once issued, they always crowd out investment by draining resources from the most financially constrained agents.